 How to manage cost running Microsoft Dynamics AX on Azure

 Many customers run or are planning to run Microsoft Dynamics AX on Azure IAAS (Infrastructure As A Service).
-Cost optimization is one of the most common considerations business decision makers have.
+One of the common considerations is cost optimisation.
 Controlling costs when running Dynamics AX on Azure can be done in many ways.
 This blog will explore some of the ways in which Dynamics AX on the Microsoft Azure platform can be run cost effectively.

 A standard Dynamics AX solution, often referred to as DTAP (Development, Test, Acceptance and Production), may consist of the following roles: AOS Server/s, SQL Server/s, Remote Desktop Services.

 To control costs, you need to understand where the money is or will be spent.
 A few tools available are:-

 - Azure Portal